Elevator in aging Sacramento courthouse traps students

 A faulty brake left nearly 20 students and their tour guide stuck aboard their elevator car for about 20 minutes at downtown Sacramento’s aging county courthouse Friday morning before maintenance workers freed the group.
 No one was hurt in the incident.

-The incident comes less than a day after city firefighters were called to the 50-year-old courthouse at 720 9th St., Thursday afternoon for a sparking, smoking electrical panel in the building’s basement.
+The incident came less than a day after city firefighters were called to the 50-year-old courthouse at 720 Ninth St. on Thursday afternoon for a sparking, smoking electrical panel in the building’s basement.
 A battery backup unit near offices for court interpreters was the source of the smoke and sparks, court officials said Thursday.

 That incident and Friday’s elevator shutdown did not interrupt court proceedings.
 But coupled with a major power outage Dec.
 23 that officials said left much of the courthouse dark after a power transfer switch failed, they point to vexing issues with a building long seen by court leaders as unsafe and obsolete.